 and many more…

-I met my last girlfriend on a night out in Manchester and she approached me and said “Hi, Can I just say, you look absolutely fantastic.
+I met my first Mikki girlfriend on a night out in Manchester and she approached me and said “Hi, Can I just say, you look absolutely fantastic.
 Would you think me weird if I asked you for a hug and a dance?”
 No, dear I wouldn’t.
-She then hugged me for what has seemed like forever, but I welcomed every millisecond of it.
+She then hugged me for what seemed like forever, but I welcomed every millisecond of it.
 I still get mega hugs from her when I see her even now we’re just friends.

 One of my best mates actually said “I look forward to coming around to your house and walking in to find you stood in the kitchen looking fab and cooking tea.
 I’d quite happily sit and let you serve me food as you look fabulous”